edeetee/render-graph/README.md

 ## Contributing

 API is very much unstable at the moment.
-If you are interested in contributing, please make an issue and so I can stabilise the api surface required.
+If you are interested in contributing, please get in contact with me at edeetee@gmail.com

 ---